hughjdavey/aoc-2018/README.md

 # aoc-2018

 Attempts at [Advent of Code 2018](https://adventofcode.com/2018) in [Kotlin](https://kotlinlang.org/), trying as hard as possible to stay functional and lazy.
+Project layout and structure is based on my [aoc-kotlin-starter](https://github.com/hughjdavey/aoc-kotlin-starter) project.
+See below for how to run the project :)

 ### Running